Scottish Suckler Beef Support Scheme (Mainland and Islands) full guidance

 - we pay on male and female calves at least 75 per cent beef bred

-- calves must been born on your Scottish holding and kept there for 30 days
+- calves must have been born on your Scottish holding and kept there for 30 days

 - animals born on or after 2 December are not eligible until the next scheme year.
 We consider an animal to be one day old on the day after it was born.
 So an animal born on 2 December is not 30 days old until after 1 January

 - claims can be made throughout the year and there is no limit to the number of claims you can make by the close of the scheme year on 31 December.

-- you must keep a herd record book for all cattle on your holding in line with the Cattle Identification Regulations
+- you must keep a herd record book and officially identify cattle on your holding in line with the Cattle Identification Regulations (Scotland 2007)

 - we set the payment rate to match the number of eligible animals claimed each scheme year

-- we may inspect your holding to check your claims
+- we may inspect your holding to check you have met the scheme rules

 Registering with Rural Payments and Services (RP&S)

 To apply for this scheme, you must be registered on RP&S.